Russia's Wagner mercenaries face uncertainty after the presumed death of its leader in a plane crash | Politics

 “We can only conclude that it's plundering,” he said.

-While U.S. officials didn't confirm that Russia or Wagner had any role in the coup, there are fears the Kremlin could exploit it to weaken Western positions in West Africa, where the mercenaries already have a presence in Mali and Burkina Faso.
+While US officials didn't confirm that Russia or Wagner had any role in Bazoum's ouster, there are fears the Kremlin could exploit it to weaken Western positions in West Africa, where Wagner mercenaries already are active in Mali and have a suspected presence in Burkina Faso.

 “Our belief is that Russia wants to get a base here and to be popular.
-It's obvious they want to be here,” Niamey tailor Baraou Souleimanin told The Associated Press.
+It's obvious they want to be here,” Baraou Souleimanin, a tailor in Niamey, Niger's capital, told The Associated Press.
 Since the coup, he said he's sewn more than 150 Russian flags in a month.

 “We pray that Allah strengthens the relationship with (Wagner) to continue the deal.
 If the relationship is good and strong, it's possible they'll continue with the deal even after his death,” he said Thursday.